Gardening Ideas for the Physically Challenged

 We had to change the ways we garden

 Then illness hit both for myself (Ehlers Danlos Syndrome) and my spouse (COPD).
 This has caused us to change the way we garden and to approach it from a slightly different mindset.
 We’ve had to find ways to accommodate and adjust for our various limitations.

-A few things we have done is to find help.
+One thing we did was find help.
 In our case, for a while, we had young teens that wanted to earn some pocket cash.
-With their parents permission, they would help us with the heavier tasks (digging etc) but as most do, they matured and went other ways.
+With their parents' permission, they would help us with the heavier tasks (digging, etc.) but as most do, they matured and went other ways.